evonbit/bitcoin-native-systems/Natcats/03-natcats-perpetual-distribution-upgrade.md

 ## Rendering
 - The update also unlocks native rendering in ordinals explorer
 - **Generations 5+** render natively in Ordinals explorers once inscribed.
-- **Generations 1–4** render via the UNAT pathway (requires UNAT-specific wallet support) but can be **reinscribed** for native rendering.
+- **Generations 1–4** render via the UNAT default pathway (requires UNAT-specific wallet support) but can be **reinscribed** for native UNAT rendering.
-- Reinscriptions are **permanently packaged with the canonical inscription’s sat** and will travel together in perpetuity.
+- Reinscriptions are packaged with the canonical inscription and cannot be separated.
 Instructions can be found at [COMING SOON].
 <!-- - See [How to Enable Gen 1–4 Native Rendering](https://github.com/evonbit/bitcoin-native-systems/blob/main/Natcats/04-how-to-enable-native-render-reinscription.md) for reinscription instructions.  --->

 Examples